 There are two ways of converting an image into a pattern.

-1) You can bring in a picture underlying the design grid.
-This allows you to then add the stitches in place over the top of that image.
+1. You can bring in a picture underlying the design grid.
+This allows you to add the stitches in place over the top of the image.
 Unfortunately, the placing of that image may not align with the squares.
 For example if the design contains straight lines, they may end up straddling two rows of stitches.

 Don’t get me wrong, I am a big fan of PCStitch and I don’t think they mislead anyone.
-Keep in mind that importing a photograph, expecting a finished pattern without significant human intervention is optimistic, at best.
+Keep in mind that importing a photograph, and expecting a finished pattern without significant human intervention, is optimistic at best.

 Step 1: I always start with the outline.
 If I anticipate that a certain area might be challenging to shape, I do that first.
 If I cannot create that part of the image with squares or partial squares, in the size that I need it to be, I stop and ask myself: Do I make the design larger, giving me more squares to make smoother angles, or do abandon that design?
 Because my drawing background is photorealism, I sometimes struggle to make cross stitch designs look real enough for my taste.

 Step 2: When I am satisfied with the general outline, I smooth it out with partial stitches.